-AQUA EXPEDITIONS began operating a high-end riverboat on the Peruvian Amazon in 2007 and then added a second boat in 2011.
-In July 2016, AQUA AMAZON was lost in an explosion, with deaths and injuries to the crew, and no passengers were aboard.
-Cruises begin and end at Iquitos, Peru and sail to the source of the Amazon and in the vast the Pacaya Samira Reserve seeing wildlife and visiting riverside communities.
+AQUA EXPEDITIONS began operating a high-end riverboat on the Peruvian Amazon in 2007, while its current and now sole riverboat was added in 2011.* Cruises begin and end at Iquitos, Peru and sail to the source of the Amazon and in the vast the Pacaya Samira Reserve seeing wildlife and visiting riverside communities.
 In 2014, the firm established a second base in South East Asia with cruises along the Mekong between Siem Reap, Cambodia and Ho Chi Minh City, Vietnam.

 Aqua Expeditions operates one of the top river experiences in the lap of luxury along the Amazon and more recently along Southeast Asia’s Mekong.
 And seeing is believing: visibility through floor-to-ceiling glass is a huge plus.

 Ships, Years Delivered & Passengers